- Sleep Products

 To understand hotel and Airbnb cleanliness better, we also surveyed housekeeping staff.
 It turns out that hotel and Airbnb workers were not fully confident their accommodations are cleaned adequately.
 Among 252 hotel and Airbnb employees, 40% of housekeepers believed guest rooms are not cleaned satisfactorily.

 More than 1 in 4 housekeepers admitted bedspreads aren’t always washed between guest stays, and 1 in 5 said the same about the sheets.
+Considering the research that coronavirus can live on fabrics for 2 days, and most hotels’ COVID guidelines only allow for 24 hours in between bookings, that’s pretty concerning.

 Trying to grasp what several million CFUs of bacteria really means?
 We gathered some germ counts from a National Sanitation Foundation (NSF) germ study to compare against our hotel and Airbnb bedroom items.